MarcusHatton/METHOD/README.md

 ## Note
-METHOD is currently going through a revamp, with a number of additions and changes to its functionality.
 The CPU code (METHOD/Project/CPU/) can be run using a single process, openMP, or openMP/MPI, The Makefile will build the executable according to the `USE_MPI` and `USE_OMP` definitions (generally OMP is only faster for very high reslution runs).
-The GPU code (METHOD/Project/CPU/) should work, but has not been tested in a long time and has a reduced functionality compared to the CPU.
+The GPU code (METHOD/Project/CPU/) should work, but has not undergone much testing and has a reduced functionality compared to the CPU version.
 This may change soon.

 ## Testing
 Once METHOD is installed, check the latest build is working by running the unit tests.